 VOC samples were collected from Station 4 (Primula Avenue), in an evacuated electro-polished and passivated stainless steel canister.
 Analysis involves separation by gas chromatography (GC) and measurement by mass selective (MS) detector.
-No valid sample was collected on the 5/05/2025 due to a faulty flow controller.

 The procedure for sampling Volatile Organic Compounds (VOCs) using evacuated canisters, and for the subsequent analysis, is described in USEPA Method TO-15 "Determination of Volatile Organic Compounds (VOCs) in air collected in specially-prepared canisters and analysed by Gas Chromatography/Mass Spectrometry (GC/MS)".